 The styles at the top of the pane represent different filter types often applied to an image, while the Auto button selects the black and white points of your image automatically.
 To manipulate the tones manually, move the color range sliders to the right (increasing brightness) or the left (decreasing).
 Alternatively, you can choose the Channel Mixer option from the Conversion pop-up, and use the slider to choose a look that accentuates the color tones you are most interested in.

-To change the tones directly inside a photo, choose the Color Response tool in the pane: click on it to select the tool, then click and drag in the image to increase or decrease the brightness of the selected color range.
+To change the tones directly, click the Color Response tool in the left of the pane and click and drag in the image to increase or decrease the brightness of the selected color range.

 Tone